 What is the application timeline?

-Applications may be submitted beginning January 2, 2018 and the deadline is March 23, 2018 at 5PM Arizona time.
+Applications may be submitted beginning January 2, 2020.

 Late or incomplete applications will not be considered.